fafalone/UIRibbonDemoAdvanced/README.md

  ## Changelog
 (Version 4.1.6, 04 May 2025) Bug fix: Public Consts in frmMain. tB may soon flag such errors.
 Also updated WinDevLib to latest.\
 (Version 4.1.5, 08 Mar 2025) Bug fix: DoInsertPicture broken on Win7.\
-(Version 4.1.4, 20 Feb 2025)\
+(Version 4.1.4, 20 Feb 2025)
--There's a new, more complex MiniToolbar that pops up on RichEdit right click or from the button when Context #1 is selected.\
+- There's a new, more complex MiniToolbar that pops up on RichEdit right click or from the button when Context #1 is selected.
--Other resource IDs being identical to command ids caused names reported by the log to be  e.g. Command_LabelTitle_ResId instead of command.
-This is just cosmetic in the log, it didn't affect program operation.\
+- Other resource IDs being identical to command ids caused names reported by the log to be  e.g. Command_LabelTitle_ResId instead of command.
+This is just cosmetic in the log, it didn't affect program operation.
--Set Galleries PictureBox HasDC to False to avoid visual glitching on Win7; same notes apply as with the form.\
+- Set Galleries PictureBox HasDC to False to avoid visual glitching on Win7; same notes apply as with the form.
--Set As Ribbon Colors now skips items you didn't pick a color for.\
+- Set As Ribbon Colors now skips items you didn't pick a color for.
--Cursor flickering fixed and performance improved by no longer forcing the I-beam on the WM_SETCURSOR message; I don't even recall why I was doing that.\
+- Cursor flickering fixed and performance improved by no longer forcing the I-beam on the WM_SETCURSOR message; I don't even recall why I was doing that.
--Inserting a picture on Win7 no longer takes over the clipboard.
+- Inserting a picture on Win7 no longer takes over the clipboard.
 The new method also  replaces the EM_SETIMAGE way so the resize function can work; for some reason images inserted with EM_SETIMAGE aren't recognized as OLE objects by IRichEditOle.
-You can switch back by changing dbg_richedusesetimage to 1.\
+You can switch back by changing dbg_richedusesetimage to 1.

 (Version 4.0.3, 18 Feb 2025) Switched to alternate `RGBToHSB` algorithm from wqweto, since the original was overflowing in some cases.